Manpreet Akhtar

-Manpreet Akhtar (1965 – 18 January 2016) was an Indian singer of Punjabi folk music, who also worked as a playback singer in Bollywood films.
+Manpreet Akhtar (1961 – 16 January 2016) was an Indian singer of Punjabi folk music, who also worked as a playback singer in Bollywood films.
+She is known for her classical singing style, some of her songs include "Beriye ni", "Nikdi Sui", "Bas Ik Gerha Gidhe Vich" and the Bollywood song "Tujhe Yaad Na Meri Aayee" from the film Kuch Kuch Hota Hai (1998).
 She was the sister of singer Dilshad Akhtar.
-She is best remembered for the song "Tujhe Yaad Na Meri Aayi" from the film Kuch Kuch Hota Hai (1998).